ChristinaLK/large-scale-chtc/_episodes/custom/04-scheduler-basics.md

 ## On our system

-Our high throughput system uses `HTCondor` as the batch scheduler.

-> more stuff about HTC
+> Describe your system

+> Name your batch scheduler

+> Describe other tools you might need